 Survivors have been failed in a number of horrific ways:

 The National Redress Scheme is founded on greed and the Government’s willingness to put the Church, the institutions and the rich above the people.
-As of January 2021, the Scheme:

 The Scheme has been going for 2.5 years.
 These numbers are horrendous.

 If you are considering applying to the National Redress Scheme, we urge you to speak to a solicitor first.

 You only have one chance to get your application right with the Scheme.
 Getting it wrong will result in tears and frustration.